Welcome, welcome, welcome.

 Pregnancy, postpartum, and parenthood are universal experiences, but they can also feel very isolating.
 We envision Storq as a destination that is welcoming to every visitor first and foremost, a place that not only reflects the incredible diversity of families today, but also one that celebrates it.
 Here are some of the ways we are working to grow a vibrant, supportive community built on kindness and respect.

 Clothing donations.
 We put a lot of energy into creating high quality products that you’ll want to hang onto long-term, but we also understand that you may end up with a few pieces you no longer need.
-To help close the loop, reduce waste, and provide support to families in need, we’ve partnered with the Homeless Prenatal Program in San Francisco to donate pre-loved Storq clothing that comes directly from customers, as well as from our warehouse.
+To help close the loop, reduce waste, and provide support to families in need, we’ve partnered with the Homeless Prenatal Program in San Francisco and Alternatives For Girls in Detroit to donate pre-loved Storq clothing that comes directly from customers, as well as from our warehouse.
 HPP is a non-profit family resource center that primarily serves local low income families.

 Got a donation?
 Email us at firstname.lastname@example.org.
 In return for spreading the love, we’ll give you a $25 gift certificate towards a future Storq order.